hanchiang/my-website-hashnode/cl67okauf04gey6nv2y7v6rkr.md

 ## Schedule start and stop
 As an additional step, I wanted to schedule the start and stop of the EC2 and application via [scheduled workflow in github actions](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule).

-This consist of the configurations steps, as well as interaction with [AWS CLI](https://aws.amazon.com/cli/) and [Github API](https://docs.github.com/en/rest).
+This consist of the tasks defined in the configuration step, as well as interaction with [AWS CLI](https://aws.amazon.com/cli/) and [Github API](https://docs.github.com/en/rest).

 The script can be found [here](https://github.com/hanchiang/url-shortener-infra/blob/master/instances/scripts/start.sh)